juju/juju-gui/docs/process.rst

 - Review the diff, including notes from the above as appropriate.

   * Make sure that new code has tests.
+  * Make sure user-facing changes are described in CHANGES.yaml.
   * Make sure you can understand the new code.
 Ask for clarification if necessary.
   * Consider the advice in this preferred `Software Architecture Cheat Sheet